 Which version of Java shall I use to run JEB UI client?#

-We recommend users to run the JEB client with a recent version of the Java 8 JDK.
+We recommend users to run the JEB client with a recent version of the Java, JDK 8 or above.

-You may use newer versions of Java (9 and above, so called "modern" Java) as well.
-However, the native launcher (jeb.exe on Windows, jeb on Linux, jeb.app/ on macOS) may not run smoothly with those newer JDK.
+jeb.app/ on macOS) may not run smoothly.
 If that happens, you can bypass the native launcher by using the

-If you have installed multiple versions of Java, you should set the
+If you have installed multiple versions of Java, make sure to set the

 JAVA_HOME environment variable to the JDK of your choice.

 The JEB client can always be started directly by executing